Undiagnosed Bipolar 2 Disorder Can Lead to Drug and Alcohol Abuse

 What are the risks of untreated bipolar 2 disorder?

 It is quite easy for an individual with bipolar 2 disorder to go undiagnosed and untreated.
 Since hypomania can be mistaken as “just” an especially good mood, sufferers are commonly misdiagnosed with clinical depression.
-With proper diagnosis, psychotherapy and mood stabilizing medications can help treat bipolar II disorder.
+With a proper diagnosis, psychotherapy and mood stabilizing medications can help treat bipolar II disorder.

 Although experts haven’t discovered a way to prevent bipolar II disorder completely, diagnosed sufferers can undergo extensive therapy to learn how to recognize the warning signs of an impending manic or depressive episode.
 This knowledge empowers them to respond quickly and appropriately.
 On the other hand, without an accurate diagnosis, individuals cannot learn those signs and are at a higher risk of full-blown mania and intense depression.

 Those without an accurate diagnosis and effective treatment method often turn to drugs and alcohol to self-medicate.
 Unfortunately, drugs and alcohol only exacerbate the problem and put the user at a greater risk of longer and more intense bouts of depression.
-The dangers of depression include self harm and suicide.
+The dangers of depression include self-harm and suicide.

 What should I do if I or someone I know has bipolar 2 disorder?